joshcanhelp/josh-to-11/input/symlinked/posts/2008-10-20-what-to-do-with-great-ideas-part-1.md

 ---
-title: "What to do with great ideas (part 1)"
+title: What to do with great ideas (part 1)
-excerpt: ""
+excerpt: 'I read somewhere that the worst thing that could happen to someone, especially someone with any kind of entrepreneurial spirit, is a great idea.'
-modified: 2016-10-20 16:44:20
+modified: 2016-10-20T16:44:20.000Z
-tags: ["Marketing", "Professional Development"]
-featured_img:
 wpid: 351
+tags:
+  - Marketing
+  - Professional Development
+featured_img: null
 ---